mission-deny-the-mission/CoR-Document-V2/main.typ

 A significant research gap exists in leveraging state-of-the-art generative AI models for comprehensive cybersecurity education.
 While some systems incorporate basic AI elements, none fully exploit the potential of modern large language models (LLMs) for dynamic scenario generation, realistic chatbot interactions, and automated vulnerability creation.
 This thesis addresses this gap by exploring how frontier open generative AI models can enhance realism and immersion in cybersecurity training.

-The proposed PhD thesis will cover the uses of Generative AI models such as #acrfull("llm") and image generators in educational cybersecurity simulations including hacking challenges such as #acrfull("ctf") and #acrfull("koth").
-This will include using #acrshort("llm")s to generate narrative content (thematic learning scenario content), provide realistic chatbots for students to interact with, and even generate randomized challenges such as unique malware for malware analysis challenges or randomly generated insecure systems and software.
+The proposed PhD thesis will cover the uses of Generative AI models such as #acronym("llm") and image generators in educational cybersecurity simulations including hacking challenges such as #acronym("ctf") and #acronym("koth").
+This will include using #acronym("llm")s to generate narrative content (thematic learning scenario content), provide realistic chatbots for students to interact with, and even generate randomized challenges such as unique malware for malware analysis challenges or randomly generated insecure systems and software.

 = Aims and Objectives